Silversgit/argenestel/tabs/about.md

 # MIT License
 ---

-20 Yr Old CyberSecurity Enthusiast and CTF Player
+20 Yr Old CyberSecurity Enthusiast and CTF Player.

+I got my htb sub so i will be posting more content from htb.